 Officer Wellness and Mental Health Grant Program

-The Officer Wellness and Mental Health Grant Program, established in the 2022 Budget Act (Assembly Bill 178, Chapter 45, Statutes of 2022), provides $50 million for city and county law enforcement agencies for the purpose of improving officer wellness and expanding mental health sources.
+The Officer Wellness and Mental Health (Officer Wellness) Grant Program, established in the 2022 Budget Act (Assembly Bill 178, Chapter 45, Statutes of 2022), provides $50 million for city and county law enforcement agencies for the purpose of improving officer wellness and expanding mental health sources.
 The funding may be used for any of the following purposes:

 - Establishing or expanding officer wellness units

 - Services provided by a licensed mental health professional, counselor or other professional that works with law enforcement

 - Expanding multiagency mutual aid programs focused on officer wellness and mental health

 - Other programs and services that are evidence-based or have a successful track record of enhancing officer wellness

 The five allowable uses are broad in nature.
 This was by design so that each recipient could determine how to utilize the funds to best meet the needs of the peace officers within their respective agency.